ynareshkumar/MAX-BANDWIDTH-PATH/README.md

 MAX-BANDWIDTH-PATH
 ==================

-Find the maximum bandwidthpath in  a sparse and dense network using Kruskal's and Dijkstra algorithm
+Find the maximum bandwidthpath in  a sparse and dense graphs using Kruskal's and Dijkstra algorithm